sylvebab/hello-world/README.md

 - I like to ride my bicycle.
 - I also like to read about `git`.
 - I don't know anything about `markdown` !
+- There is a new file in this repository.